Custom Domain Setup

 Example (values will differ):

-After DNS propagation, AWS Certificate Manager (ACM) will automatically validate the certificate.
-No additional action is required.
+After DNS propagation, AWS Certificate Manager (ACM) will automatically validate the certificate.\

 When both CNAMEs resolve correctly: